open-tale/open-tale.github.io/_docs/03-roll-system.md

 * Superiority: pick the die with the smallest value and roll it again, keeping the highest value

-Notice that disadvantage and advantage are not absolute modifiers, in the sense that it's still possible to worsen the score in case of advantage or improve the score in case of disadvantage.
-These results can be interpreted as if the character got overconfident when on advantage... or was able to focus and overcome a situation of disadvantage.
+Notice that Disadvantage and Advantage are not absolute modifiers, in the sense that it's still possible to worsen the score in case of Advantage or improve the score in case of Disadvantage.
+These results can be interpreted as if the character got overconfident when on Advantage... or was able to focus and overcome a situation of Disadvantage.

-## 3.2.
+## 3.3.
 Explosions

 After applying the roll modifier, if any, the player can gain extra scores from dice explosions.